-- Exchange rate: the exchange rate tends to fluctuate and this affects an globally exporting business like Reckitt Benckiser, because its suppliers are local.
+- Exchange rate: the exchange rate tends to fluctuate and this affects a globally exporting business like Reckitt Benckiser because its suppliers are local.

-- Political instability in the country prove to be a obstacle in business, at times hindering efficiency and creating unnecessary costs for the company.
+- Political instability in the country proves to be an obstacle in business, at times hindering efficiency and creating unnecessary costs for the company.